Improved Quantum Query Upper Bounds Based on Classical Decision Trees: Introduction

 \end{theorem} To prove this theorem, we show a rank lower bound of $\Omega(n)$ using known connections between rank and Prover-Delayer games~\cite{PI00}, and the randomized-rank upper bound immediately follows from an upper bound of $O\rbra{n^{\log\frac{1 + \sqrt{33}}{4}}}$ on its randomized decision-tree complexity~\cite{SW86}.

-We conjecture that rank and randomized rank are polynomially related for all total Boolean functions.
-Note that techniques used to prove the analogous polynomial equivalence for deterministic and randomized query complexities~\cite{Nisan91} (also see~\cite{BW02}) cannot work since they use intermediate measures such as certificate complexity, sensitivity and block sensitivity, all of which are maximal for the $\OR$ function even though its rank is 1.

 Beigi and Taghavi~\cite[Section 6]{BT20} asked if one could improve their results by using different choices of weights in their constructions of span programs and dual adversary vectors.
-We answer this question in the affirmative by providing a weighting scheme that improves upon their bounds.
+For decision trees that make queries to a bit string, we answer this question in the affirmative by providing a weighting scheme that improves upon their bounds.
 We exhibit a family of decision trees for which our bounds are strictly stronger than those of Beigi and Taghavi, and Lin and Lin (see Corollary~\ref{cor:ubs} and the discussion below it).
 We argue that optimizing the dual adversary bound and the witness complexity of Beigi and Taghavi's span program with variable weights is a minimization program with constraints linear in the variables and inverses of the variables.
 We give a weighting scheme and moreover we show in Theorem~\ref{thm:weight-optimality} that our weighting scheme is optimal, thus subsuming Theorem~\ref{thm: linlin}.

+Beigi and Taghavi's construction also works for decision trees that query a non-Boolean string.
+They adapt the weighting scheme from the Boolean case by associating one weight to a single query outcome, and the other weight to all the other query outcomes.
+One can adapt the weighting scheme we introduce in this work to the non-Boolean setting in a similar manner, however we do not prove optimality of the weighting scheme in this case.
+We leave a possibly tighter generalization to the non-Boolean setting to future work.

 For a relation $f \subseteq \zone^n \times \calR$ and a deterministic decision tree $\T$ computing it, let $\leaff$ be the function that takes an $n$-bit string $x$ as input, and outputs the leaf of $\T$ reached on input $x$.
 Let $P(\T)$ denote the set of root-to-leaf paths in $\T$.
 For a path $P \in P(\T)$, let $\overline{P}$ denote the set of edges that have exactly one vertex in common with $P$. \begin{definition}[Weight optimization program] For a decision tree $\T$, define its \emph{weight optimization program} by the minimization problem with constraints outlined in Program~\ref{program: weights}.
 Let $\OPT_{\T}$ denote the optimum of this program. \end{definition}